dojo/docs/developer/design/loader/edit1.rst

 The following `Configuration`_ variables control how module identifiers are mapped to URLs:

-* baseUrl: (string, a path) a path to prepend to a computed path if the computed path is relative as described by the process below.
-If defined, "config-tlmSiblingOfDojo" is false; otherwise, "config-tlmSiblingOfDojo" is true.
+* ``baseUrl``: (string) a path to prepend to a computed path if the computed path is relative as described by the process below.
+If defined, the has feature ``config-tlmSiblingOfDojo`` is false; otherwise, it is true.

-* paths: (object) a map from a module identifier fragment to path fragment.
-Module fragments are always matched starting from the beginning of a module identifier.
-When matching paths, the most-specific match wins.
-For example, "a/b/c" is more specific than "a" or "a/b".
+* ``paths``: (object) a map from a module identifier fragment to a path fragment.
+Module fragments are always matched starting from the beginning of a module identifier. *When matching paths, the most specific match wins.* For example, "a/b/c" is more specific than "a" or "a/b".

-* aliases: (object) a map from a module identifier to another module identifier
+* ``aliases``: (object) a map from a module identifier to another module identifier.
+See `Alias Modules`_ for more information.

-* the has feature "config-tlmSiblingOfDojo": if truthy, then non-package top-level modules not mentioned in ``paths`` are assumed to be siblings of the dojo package; otherwise, they are assumed to be relative to baseUrl.
+* the has feature ``config-tlmSiblingOfDojo``: if truthy, then non-package top-level modules not mentioned in ``paths`` are assumed to be siblings of the dojo package; otherwise, they are assumed to be relative to ``baseUrl``.

-* packages: (array of package objects) A list of explicitly defined packages. dojo and dijit are both examples of packages.
+* ``packages``: (array of package objects) A list of explicitly defined packages. dojo and dijit are both examples of packages.
 A package object contains four properties:

-  * name: (string) the name of the package (e.g. "myApp")
+  * ``name``: (string) the name of the package (e.g. "myApp")

-  * location: (string, a path) the path to the directory where the package resides (e.g. "path/to/myApp")
+  * ``location``: (string) the path to the directory where the package resides (e.g. "path/to/myApp")

-  * main: (optional; string, a module identifier) the module identifier implied when a module identifier that is equivalent to just the package name is given; defaults to "main". (e.g. "dojo" => "dojo/main")
+  * ``main``: (optional; string) the module identifier implied when a module identifier that is equivalent to just the package name is given; defaults to "main". (e.g. "dojo" => "dojo/main")

-  * packageMap: (optional; object) a map that allows package names to be aliased to other locations for this particular package only.
+  * ``packageMap``: (optional; object) a map that allows package names to be aliased to other locations for this particular package only.
 See `Relocating Module Namespaces`_ for more information.
 (Note: this feature is currently exclusive to the Dojo loader.)

 Relative Module Identifiers
 ---------------------------